xrdocs/automation/_tutorials/using-external-script-to-manipulate-network-model-cp.md

 Crosswork Planning's Collector framework supports [running external scripts against a network model](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/crosswork-planning/7-2/setup-guide/cisco-crosswork-planning-7-2-collection-setup-and-administration/m-collectors-in-cp.html#run-external-scripts).
 An external script takes a network model produced by an upstream collector, modifies it programmatically and writes the result back out.
 The Collector framework handles all the file plumbing — it passes the source network model and the output network model as command-line arguments.
 This gives you a powerful extension point: any transformation you can express in Python can be inserted into an automated collection chain.

 This tutorial teaches you how to build, deploy, and verify an external script within the Crosswork Planning Collector.
-As a concrete example, we use a script — **`update_interface_metric.py`** — that copies IPv6 IGP and TE metrics into their IPv4 counterparts, a potential use case in dual-stack networks where the IPv6 metric is authoritative but downstream analysis tools only read IPv4 columns.
+As an example, we use a script — **`update_interface_metric.py`** — that copies IPv6 IGP and TE metrics into their IPv4 counterparts, a potential use case in dual-stack networks where the IPv6 metric is authoritative but downstream analysis tools only read IPv4 columns.
 The same workflow applies to any custom transformation you need to perform on a network model.

 ---